sieut/sieutsoi/_posts/2025-07-14-homelab-pains.markdown

 # Installing an OS

 This should have been the easiest thing in the world.
-I've done this countless of times.
+I've done this countless times.
 Plug the bootable USB in, press Enter, press Enter, press Enter, and voilà.
 Nope.
 Obstacle number one: The AMD 3700X *does not* have an iGPU 🙃 I cannot press Enter Enter Enter because I cannot plug a monitor into it and see what is going on!

-This is all but a minor deterrent! - I said.
+This is but a minor deterrent! - I said.

 I shall learn and do the coolest thing ever - [automated installation](https://pve.proxmox.com/wiki/Automated_Installation#Prepare_an_Installation_ISO).
 I read the doc, wrote the installation instructions, figured out how to automatically auto-install once the USB is booted, etc. But nothing was showing up, and I sat there dumbfounded as I realized: THERE IS NO WAY TO KNOW WHAT WENT WRONG!!!
 I don't have a monitor... (well, my hopeful-to-be homelab didn't)

 Ok ok ok maybe I won't do the coolest thing ever then.
 Just the smart thing.
 I'll just plug the SSD into my PC, install an OS onto it, and plug it back to the homelab.
 Problem solved!
-First and second steps went swimmingly, I did this countless of times, remember?
+First and second steps went swimmingly, I did this countless times, remember?
 But plugging it back to the homelab didn't work.
 My PC was upgraded to an AM5 CPU, which was the entire reason why I had all the parts to build a homelab.
 The upgrade from AM4 to AM5 required new motherboard and new RAM as well.
 OSes installed by an AM5 CPU don't work on an AM4 platform...

 And so I had to resort to the worst thing ever - unplug the ginormous 4080 from my PC, put it in my homelab, *then* I would have access to the GUI to do the installation.
 As I was carrying out that plan, I realized that the homelab's tiny PSU may not have enough juice to power the freakin' 4080, and I'm afraid of the GPU breaking because of that, so I had to cook up this amalgamation of my PC's PSU powering the components of the homelab.